UoLCompSoc/Lectures/2015-2016/Lecture_One.md

 ---

 ### mkdir
-This command allows you to create a directory relative to the present working directory.
+This command allows you to create a new directory relative to the present working directory.
 Example:

 ```console
 $ls